 We’re dedicated to giving you the inside look into our sourcing!
-This spring Lopa and Ben went to India on a sourcing trip, here’s some of Ben’s insight.
+In the spring of 2022 Lopa and Ben went to India on a sourcing trip, here’s some of Ben’s insight.

 Vanilla is one of my favorite plants at Rasa, despite the fact that it’s not an adaptogen, it’s not roasty and coffee-like, and it’s absurdly expensive (we just bought 600 lbs for a cool $100k!).
 So why do we use it in our Rasa Calm, Golden Chai, and seasonal Peppermint Cacao blends?
 The short answer: pure pleasure.
 Real vanilla has this magical quality of adding smoothness, sweetness, and cohesiveness to recipes.
 After tasting it while formulating Calm I knew there was no going back!

 I tasted vanilla from Madagascar, Indonesia, and India, and landed on sourcing from India because of the flavor and the farmers.
 While Madagascar is often considered the premier source for vanilla, India grows the same variety of beans—called Bourbon— and their beans actually have a higher vanillin content (which is what gives it its delicious flavor!).
 Plus, our main supply partner in India recently started a vanilla initiative to help small organic farmers add vanilla to their lands as a strategy for supplemental income.

 The Indian state of Karnataka, where these farmers are based, has one of the biggest coconut belts in India, and also grows the most areca palms in the country.
 The trees are stable cash crops for farmers and many of the farms we visited had one or both.
 Vanilla is a creeper vine that needs a tree to climb up, so it’s a perfect addition to these coconut and palm groves, providing supplemental income while taking up no extra space.
 It’s a win-win for farmers.